-Join Matt Hester for an in-depth discussion in this video Windows 10 versions, part of Deploy Windows 10 with Microsoft Deployment Toolkit 2013.
+Join Matt Hester for an in-depth discussion in this video Windows 10 versions, part of Learning Windows 10 Deployment with Microsoft Deployment Toolkit 2013.

 - When you're looking to Windows 10 you have to understand what are the different versions that we have for Windows 10.
 And in fact, Windows 10 actually has seven versions that you can actually use and leverage in your organizations and businesses.
 In reality, you're only gonna have to worry about four when you talk about deployment methodologies, but we'll talk briefly about all seven versions that we have of Windows 10.
 Now the great thing about the versions of Windows that we have is that they build on top of each other.
 So everything that you have inside of Home you'll find in the next version which is Pro.
 Well, let's talk about Windows 10 Home.